saworz/nbp-api-fetcher/README.md

 ### 2. Fetching currency data
 I have created NbpFetcher class that handles fetching data from nbp api.
 Requests are made for specified list of currencies named with Currency Codes ISO 4217 convention.<br/>
-Fetched data is passed to CsvConverter class that saves it to .csv file.
+Fetched data is converted to pandas dataframe and then saved to .csv file.
 It utilizes pandas because it makes handling column data and .csv converting easy.

 ### 3. Data selection